-It doesn’t need to be said that 2020 has been a difficult year however, we have managed to find some solace in the pleasure of reading.
-Literature has always been a safe haven for bookworms around the world and something that can reignite the fire inside us and provide the inspiration we need to keep going even when it would be easier to give up.
+2020 has been a difficult year however, we have managed to find some solace in the pleasure of reading.
+Literature has always been a safe haven for bookworms like us around the world and something that can reignite the fire inside all of us to provide the inspiration we need to keep going, even when it would be easier to give up.
 This year has focused our attention in many different areas and it has been evident that 2020 has been a great year for books bringing female authors to the fore.

 Stuck for what to read over the next few months?
-Here we highlight five of the best books from 2020 to see you through the winter months.
+We have made things as easy as possible for you.
+Here are a highlight of five of the best books from 2020 to see you through the winter months.

 1. Betty – Tiffany McDaniel